What to Bring to the Beach with a Toddler (or toddler twins!)

 Mesh Beach Bag

 Before we went to the beach for the first time, I thought we could manage without beach chairs.
+One less thing to carry, right?
 I was so wrong, haha!
 My kids got sand allll over our beach blanket.
 They didn’t grasp the concept of don’t walk on it with your wet, sandy feet.
 Then, when they ate lunch, they constantly were resting their hands between bites and their sandwiches were getting covered with sand.
 It was so gross!
 I also decided I need to take a chair for myself so that I can sit somewhere out of the sand.

 Beach Umbrella or Sun Tent